metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 DK Metcalf a difference maker on offense.
 Seattle's deep passes have come courtesy of DK Metcalf.

 Good scheming by Seahawks going into the second quarter, using a combination of runs and screen concepts to matriculate the ball downfield.

+This Seahawks defense acts incredibly idiotic going into the end of a half.
+Playing prevent defense against Kirk Cousins and the Kubiak offense isn't necessary, especially when Kirk has done nothing but throw the ball short all day.